crashinvaders/gdx-basis-universal/README.md

 ## Using the library

-Once added as Maven dependency to LibGDX project modules, the library is pretty easy to deal with, no global initialization calls are required in the code.
+Once added as Maven dependency to libGDX project modules, the library is pretty easy to deal with, no global initialization calls are required in the code.

-All the official LibGDX backends are fully supported.
+All the official libGDX backends are fully supported.

 ### Connecting dependencies (Gradle)